homebridge/homebridge-config-ui-x/README.md

 ### Logs From Custom Command

-The `logOpts` option can alternatively specify a command to spawn that will stream the logs to the client.
+The `log` option can alternatively specify a command to spawn that will stream the logs to the client.
 This command should stream the logs to `stdout`:

 ```json
 "platforms": [